-- C. The contents key shall be maintained by personnel independent of the card room and controlled in a manner as required in Section 14- Key and Access Controls. - D. At least once a day, the locked container shall be removed by two persons, one of whom is independent of the card games department, and transported directly to the cage or other secure room to be counted, recorded, and verified, prior to accepting the funds into cage accountability prior to accepting the funds into cage accountability. - E. The posted pool amount shall then be updated to reflect the current pool amount.
+- C. The contents key shall be maintained by personnel independent of the card room and controlled in a manner as required in Section 14- Key and Access Controls. - D. At least once a day, the locked container shall be removed by two persons, one of whom is independent of the card games department, and transported directly to the cage or other secure room to be counted, recorded, and verified, prior to accepting the funds into cage accountability. - E. The posted pool amount shall then be updated to reflect the current pool amount.